 Bird communities are highly mobile and exhibit patterns of activity related to tidal water movements and many other factors.
 Different bird species exploit different parts of a marine area and different prey species.
 Changes in the habitat may therefore affect them differently.

-The important bird populations at this site require a suitable area which is capable of supporting the intertidal habitats which they rely on for feeding and roosting.
+The important bird populations at this site require a functional estuary which is capable of supporting intertidal habitat for feeding and roosting.
 The most important factors related to this are:

-- Current extent and distribution of suitable feeding and roosting habitat (eg saltmarsh, mudflats); - Sufficient prey availability (eg small fish, crustaceans and worms); - Minimal levels of disturbance; - Water quality necessary to maintain intertidal plant and animal communities; and - Water quantity and salinity gradients necessary to maintain saltmarsh conditions suitable for bird feeding and roosting.
+- Current extent and distribution of suitable feeding and roosting habitat (eg saltmarsh, mudflats); - Sufficient prey availability (eg small fish, crustaceans and worms); - Minimal levels of disturbance to roosting and feeding areas; - Water quality necessary to maintain intertidal plant and animal communities; and - Water quantity and salinity gradients necessary to maintain saltmarsh conditions suitable for bird feeding and roosting.